• Skip to primary navigation

 When compared to other cuts of beef, ribeye has a higher fat content, making it more suitable for those who prefer a richer taste.

-Additionally, because ribeye is cut from the ribs of the cow, it tends to be slightly more expensive than other cuts like sirloin or flank.
+Also, because ribeye is cut from the ribs of the cow, it is usually slightly more expensive than other cuts like sirloin or flank.

 One unique feature of ribeye is that it can come bone-in or boneless.